Near-Optimal Distributed Implementations of Dynamic Algorithms for Symmetry-Breaking Problems: Maximal Independent Set

 \begin{lemma} Given an edge insertion, $(u, v)$, between two \hd vertices, restoring an MIS in the graph requires $O(\log^2 n)$ amortized rounds and $O(\mmax^{2/3}\log^2 n)$ amortized messages. \end{lemma}

 \begin{proof} If at most one of $u$ or $v$ is in the MIS, nothing happens.
-Otherwise, one of the two vertices must leave the MIS.
-Wlog suppose $v$ leaves the MIS.
+Otherwise, one of the two vertices must leave the MIS. w.l.o.g. suppose $v$ leaves the MIS.
 We must run~\cref{alg:high} with $v$ as the leader.
 This requires $O(\log^2 n)$ amortized rounds and $O(\mmax^{2/3}\log^2 n)$ amortized messages by~\cref{lem:high-deg-computation}. \end{proof}

-\begin{lemma} Given an edge deletion, $(u, v)$, between two \hd vertices, restoring an MIS in the graph requires $O(\log \Delta)$ amortized rounds and $O(\mmax^{2/3}\log \Delta)$ amortized messages. \end{lemma}
+\begin{lemma} Given an edge deletion, $(u, v)$, between two \hd vertices, restoring an MIS in the graph requires $O(1)$ amortized rounds and $O(\mmax^{2/3})$ amortized messages. \end{lemma}

 \begin{proof} If none of $u$ and $v$ is in the MIS, nothing happens.
-If wlog $u$ is in the MIS, then if $v$ does not have any neighbors in the MIS, it must enter the MIS.
-We run~\cref{alg:clean vertices} on $\{v\} \cup N_{high}(v)$ which costs $O(\log \Delta)$ amortized rounds and $O(\mmax^{2/3}\log \Delta)$ amortized messages by~\cref{lem:m-max-runtime}.
+If w.l.o.g. $u$ is in the MIS, then if $v$ does not have any neighbors in the MIS, it must enter the MIS.
+We run~\cref{alg:clean vertices} on $\{v\} \cup N_{high}(v)$ which costs $O(1)$ amortized rounds and $O(\mmax^{2/3})$ amortized messages by~\cref{lem:m-max-runtime}.
 Then, $v$ informs all its \hd neighbors it is in the MIS in $O(1)$ round and $O(\mmax^{1/3})$ messages. \end{proof}

-\cref{lem:insertion-low,lem:deletion-low,lem:edge-del-high-low,lem:edge-insert-high-low,lem:hd-delete,lem:hd-insert} immediate give the following theorem.
+\cref{lem:insertion-low,lem:deletion-low,lem:edge-del-high-low,lem:edge-insert-high-low,lem:hd-delete,lem:hd-insert} immediate give the following theorem. \fi

-\begin{theorem} There exists a deterministic algorithm in the \congest model that maintains an MIS in a graph $G = (V, E)$ under edge insertions/deletions in $O(\log^2 n)$ amortized rounds and $O(\mmax^{2/3}\log^2 n)$ amortized messages per update. \end{theorem}
+\begin{restatable}{theorem}{mmaxfinal} There exists a deterministic algorithm in the \congest model that maintains an MIS in a graph $G = (V, E)$ under edge insertions/deletions in $O(\log^2 n)$ amortized rounds and $O(\mmax^{2/3}\log^2 n)$ amortized messages per update. \end{restatable}

-\subsection{Extending from $m_{max}$ to the Average Number of Edges $m_{avg}$}
+\subsection{\texorpdfstring{Extending from $m_{max}$ to the Average Number of Edges $m_{avg}$}{}}